Neixoss/sekoiaio-docker-concentrator/README.md

 # Sekoia.io Forwarder
+# !
+This fork was made to port the concentrator on a rasberry pi 5 !
 The files in this repository are used to build and create a Docker container running a Rsyslog as a concentrator to forward events to Sekoia.io.

 To catch incoming events and apply the right intake key, this image processes each source on a specific TCP port.